Moosquibe/DiffusionLitrev/README.md

-# :construction: Retro Diffusion - a tour of diffusion models :construction:
+# :construction: Interactive Diffusion Literature Review - a tour of diffusion models :construction:

 This repo is an ongoing educational journey into diffusion models.
 The goal is to provide a litreview with a progressively expanding collection of PyTorch reference implementations of the most important diffusion model milestones.
 Whenever possible, I prefer to keep training and inference runnable locally on an average modern MacBook, so I will rely more on small popular datasets and occasional synthetic data.
 Then name implies that by the time I finish, these models will be fairly "retro" (some of them already are).
 I plan to also write some survey notes.

 Here is a long list of papers I plan to cover tentatively.
 This list will probably be categorized or somewhat pruned.
 No promises.